 Since the morning is a chilly one, we order a raspberry mocha with almond milk and a dark hot chocolate with whipped cream to warm up.

-For food, we choose to go half-savory- half-sweet combo with a salmon lox sesame bagel with sun-dried tomatoes, and a raspberry Kouign Amann pastry.
+For food, we choose a half-savory- half-sweet combo with a salmon lox sesame bagel with sun-dried tomatoes, and a raspberry Kouign Amann pastry.

 Tip: Tidal Coffee opens at 7 a.m., and it’s best to get there as early as possible to beat the line out of the door.
 It’s that good!